TomasTillmann/design-patterns-notes/notes.md

 ## Disadvantages
 * each command is new subclass -> potentially big number of commands

+## Relations
+* sender receiver analogy (same as in CoR)

+* CoR
+  * each handler can be also a command
+  * this way, we can pass CoR in some invoker and it acts as a command

+* memento
+  * both can be used to implement undo operation on some target object
+  * memento just saves the target state and then someone else executes the operation
+  * command can save the state and than also execute

+* strategy
+  * both do the same thing but with different intents
+  * command is used for storing some actions for later (as objects), even in multiple context
+  * strategy allows for swapping of implememntations of abstractions, usually in same context
+    * just describes different ways of doing the same thing

+* prototype
+  * saving commands to history

 # Iterator
 * iterates over a collection